SLP Architecture: The Convergence of PCB and Semiconductor Packaging

 OminiPCBA

-1/4/20266 min read
+1/4/20267 min read

 To break this barrier, the industry has adopted Substrate-like PCB (SLP) technology.
 SLP is not merely an evolution of the printed circuit board; it is a migration of semiconductor packaging techniques into the macro world of the motherboard.
 By adopting the Modified Semi-Additive Process (mSAP), manufacturers can now achieve line widths and spacing (L/S) down to 30µm, with roadmaps targeting 10µm.
 This shift fundamentally alters the electronics production landscape, blurring the definition of where the component ends and the board begins.

-The Physics of Density: Why HDI Stalled
+The Physics of Density How HDI Got Stuck

 At 30µm, this trapezoidal geometry destroys signal integrity.
 The inconsistent cross-sectional area leads to impedance variations that are fatal for high-speed digital signals.
 Furthermore, the wide base limits how closely traces can be spaced, capping the maximum routing density.
 The industry required a method to grow copper with vertical precision rather than carving it away, leading to the adoption of mSAP in SLP fabrication.

-Material Transformation: Beyond FR4
+Material Transformation Beyond FR4

-The Assembly Challenge: SMT at the Micro Scale
+The Assembly Challenge SMT at the Micro Scale

 The transition to SLP forces a recalibration of the Surface Mount Technology (SMT) process.
 The pads on an SLP board are often defined by the solder mask (SMD) and can be as small as 150µm.
 Printing solder paste onto these targets requires electroformed stencils with nano-coatings to ensure proper paste release.

-Inspection and Testing: The Blind Spot
+Inspection and Testing The Hidden Gap

 The Economic Equation: Yield vs. Cost